 When using maubot with encryption, you must have an access token and a device ID

 that haven't been used in an e2ee-capable client.
 In other words, you can't take

 the access token from Element, you have to log in manually.
 The easiest way to

 do that is to use

-After installing dependencies, insert the device ID into the database while maubot is turned off:
+After installing dependencies, put the device ID in the maubot client, either